sa-tre/satre-specification/docs/source/contributing.md

 Also when writing in Markdown, please [start each new sentence on a new line](https://sembr.org/).
 Having each sentence on a new line will make no difference to how the text is displayed.
 A blank line is needed to start a new paragraph.
-However, it makes the source and [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read {{sparkles}}!
+However, it makes the source and [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read ✨!

 ## SATRE Team Contributions